mattiasoldani/anaKrys/README.md

 |    `boolDigiPH...` | boolean(s) | True if the digitizer pulse heights are within the selected range &mdash; check `digiPHCut` setting                                 |
 |  `boolDigiTime...` | boolean(s) | True if the digitizer peaking times are within the selected range &mdash; check `digiTimeCut` setting                               |

-The availability of these variables and therefore the parts of the analysis that are actually executed depend on the input data structure.
+All these variables either come directly from the raw data or are computed in the **physics analysis** section.
+Their availability and therefore the parts of the analysis that are actually executed depend on the input data structure.
 The single `df` variables are [pandas Series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) objects and can be accessed via e.g. `df.iRun` or `df["iRun"]`.
 New variables can be added to `df` anytime, e.g. in the **whiteboard** &mdash; see dedicated section.

 #### **PLOTS**

-vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+All the plots, together with the related statistical analysis, are obtained in the **plots & output** section.

 #### **OUTPUT**